jeffbcross/http-design/README.md

 ### Only Understand Response Types

-Http will not concern itself with the structure of data being sent or returned; it will only care about the expected response type.
+Http will not concern itself with the structure of data being sent or returned; it will only care about the expected response type, as specified by the user-provided configuration, and when necessary, confirmed by the response `content-type` header.

 ### Low Magic, Limited Scope